25 Best Guitar Brands: Top Acoustic and Electric Guitars 2017

 And, like USA Fenders, you can choose between maple or rosewood fingerboards, HSS or SSS pickup configuration, and from an array of colors.
 There are also models available with a Floyd Rose tremolo and with pretty "plus" tops.

 But for many players nothing but an American Fender will do.
-For 2016 builds on their lineup of American-made classics with the American Elite Series.
-These are pro guitars with premium components, and built for high-level performance.
+For 2017 Fender builds on their lineup of American-made classics with the American Professional Series.
+These are pro guitars with premium components, fresh new colors and innovative electrics and hardware.

 At Fender, it seems the more things change the more they stay the same.
 If it ain't broke don't fix it, it seems.
 Fender is one of those brands that somehow manage to be both classic and cutting-edge at the same time.